Colorado Eagles top South Carolina Stingrays in 2OT in Game 1 of ECHL’s Kelly Cup Finals

 "I don't know (how it went in)," Register said.
 "Honestly, at the end of the day it really doesn't matter."

 Said Garbowsky: "It was just a mad scramble.
 I don't know if it was five-hole or what."

 The elated Eagles ate Clif Bars and peanut butter and jelly sandwiches between the third period and overtime to try to refuel.
 Mostly, though, teams looked exhausted throughout the first overtime.
-Colorado had a chance with a 4-on-2 it couldn't finish, and South Carolina had a 3-on-1 rush with five seconds left that was whistled offside; those were the best chances in the frame.
+Colorado had a chance with a four-on-two it couldn't finish, and South Carolina had a three-on-one rush with five seconds left that was whistled offside; those were the best chances in the frame.

 The Eagles earned their seventh power play of the game halfway through the second overtime.
 Their previous six brought chances but no conversions against the Stingrays' 87.8 percent penalty kill.

 "They're disciplined in the zone," Register said of what makes South Carolina's special teams so hard to score on.
 "They're not running around, not chasing.
 They're getting into areas and blocking shots."